 Diagonal timbers from the end of the CROSS TREE to support the POST of a POST MILL and taking the weight of the BUCK.

-A dressing in which the FURROWS form a series of triangular patterns or HARPS around the grinding face.
+A common type of MILLSTONE DRESSING in which the FURROWS form a series of triangular patterns or HARPS around the grinding face.
 Each HARP has typically four straight FURROWS.
 The number of HARPS is variable, 8 to 10 being common.
-The longest FURROW is called MASTER FURROW which normally lies tangentially to an imaginary circle at centre of the stone.
-There are commonly 3 shorter furrows lying parallel to the master furrow.
-See JOURNEYMAN, PRENTICE AND FLY FURROWS; also STRAIGHT DRESSING, THREE QUARTER DRESSING, & TWO QUARTER DRESSING.
-See HARP
+The longest FURROW is called the MASTER FURROW which normally lies tangentially to an imaginary circle at centre of the stone.
+There are commonly 3 shorter furrows lying parallel to the master furrow: the JOURNEYMAN, PRENTICE AND FLY FURROWS.
+See also STRAIGHT DRESSING, THREE QUARTER DRESSING, and TWO QUARTER DRESSING.